-We prepared and distributed to all eligible shareholders of our equity shares an invitation to participate in the this Offering, which invites holders of our equity shares to offer their equity shares up to a total aggregate amount of 18.5 million equity shares for sale in this offering, pursuant to Indian regulations.
+We will prepare and distribute to all eligible shareholders of our equity shares an invitation to participate in the Offering, which invites holders of our equity shares to offer their equity shares up to a total aggregate amount of equity shares for sale in this offering, pursuant to Indian regulations.
 Under Indian law, an issuer in India, such as our Company, can sponsor the issue of ADSs through an overseas depositary against underlying equity shares accepted from holders of its equity shares in India.
 Our sponsorship of this transaction does not mean that we are purchasing or causing the purchase of the equity shares or ADSs directly or indirectly or recommending that holders participate in this offering.
-ADSs will be purchased solely by the underwriters for resale to the public in this offering, and will represent equity shares submitted by the Selling Shareholder pursuant to the Indian invitation to participate in this offering.
+ADSs will be purchased solely by the underwriters for resale to the public in this offering, and will represent equity shares submitted by the selling shareholders pursuant to the Indian invitation to participate in this offering.

-Under the terms of the invitation for participation, the related letter of transmittal, escrow agreement and other documents, the equity shares to be sold by the Selling Shareholder will be held in escrow by Link Intime India Private Limited, as share escrow agent, until such time as they are required to be deposited with Deutsche Bank AG, Mumbai Branch, as domestic custodian on behalf of the depositary (the "Custodian") against the issuance of ADSs representing such equity shares and to be delivered to the underwriters under the terms of the underwriting agreement entered into by us, the underwriters and the Selling Shareholder.
-The successful completion of these transactions by us, the Selling Shareholder and the escrow agent is a condition precedent to the underwriters' obligation to purchase any ADSs in this offering.
+Under the terms of the invitation for participation, the related letter of transmittal, escrow agreement and other documents, the equity shares to be sold by the selling shareholders will be held in escrow by Link Intime India Private Limited, as share escrow agent, until such time as they are required to be deposited with Deutsche Bank AG, Mumbai Branch, as domestic custodian on behalf of the depositary (the "Custodian") against the issuance of ADSs representing such equity shares and to be delivered to the underwriters under the terms of the underwriting agreement entered into by us, the underwriters and the selling shareholders.
+The successful completion of these transactions by us, the selling shareholders and the escrow agent is a condition precedent to the underwriters' obligation to purchase any ADSs in this offering.